-The Tanabata Festival is one of the most joyous and colourful festivals in Japan and there are plenty of them that happen all over Japan.
-Tanabata (七夕) means evening of the seventh, but it can also sometimes be called Star Festival.
+The Tanabata festival is one of the most joyous and colorful summer festivals in Japan and there are plenty of them that happen all over the country.
+The word Tanabata (七夕) means the seventh evening of the seventh month of the year (July 7th), but it can also sometimes be recognized as the Star Festival in Japan.

-The celebration is based around a story of two lovers that were separated and united just once a year.
-The Princess Orihime would weave clothes on the bank of the Heavenly River Amanogawa for her father the Sky King Tentei.
+The celebration is based on a story of two lovers who were separated and united just once a year.
+A princess known as Orihime would weave clothes on the bank of the Heavenly River Amanogawa for her father the Sky King Tentei.

 The King was angered by this and separated the two, breaking Orihime’s heart.
-After pleading and pleading with her father he finally compromised, saying that she could meet her beloved on the 7th day of the 7th month.
+After pleading and pleading with her father he finally compromised, saying that she could meet her beloved on the 7th day of the 7th month of the year.

 But when the day came, they discovered there was no bridge to cross the river to meet, leaving them separated.
 Orihime wailed in despair and her cries were so loud they roused some local magpies that took pity on the parted lovers.
 They built a bridge for them with their wings so they could cross the river and meet again.